Guru-Prasaath/Veritas-AI---LLM/README.md

-Veritas AI - Advanced Text Analysis Tool
+Veritas AI(Version 1) - Advanced Text Analysis Tool
 Veritas AI is a modern, web-based application designed for journalists, researchers, and discerning readers to analyze text for misinformation, bias, and rhetorical manipulation.
 It leverages the power of a Large Language Model (LLM) to provide a nuanced, data-driven breakdown of content in a sleek, professional user interface.

 Features